BEES: Business, Energy, Environment and Sustainability

 Note: Acronyms on the following list of courses refer to the following departments: Business Economics and Public Policy (BEPP), Finance (FNCE), Legal Studies and Business Ethics (LGST), Management (MGMT), Marketing (MKTG), and Operations, Information and Decisions Department (OIDD).

-Students must take four credit units from the following list of courses (date when the course will next be offered in parentheses):
+Students must take four credit units from the following list of courses:

 Students may replace up to one credit of coursework from the above-listed courses with a course from this pre-approved list of courses outside of Wharton that bears a clear relationship to the core of the Concentration, with advance approval of the Faculty Advisors to the BEES Concentration.